 Best Practice: In crawlspaces, install 6-mil polyethylene across the entire ground surface.
 Overlay and tape all seams by 12 inches.
 Seal the polyethylene at least 6 inches up the walls or to a height equal to ground level.
+Pressure treated wood strapping could be used to fasten the polyethylene to the wall.

-Some Building America teams1 make the following recommendations: install a polyethylene groundcover at the beginning of construction, then install another one on top of the first one when the crawlspace is ready to be sealed up to cover all rips and holes.
-To improve durability, some Building America teams recommend pouring a minimum 2" concrete slab over the polyethylene.
+Some Building America teams make the following recommendations: install a polyethylene groundcover at the beginning of construction, then install another one on top of the first one when the crawlspace is ready to be sealed up to cover all rips and holes.
+To improve durability, some Building America teams recommend pouring a minimum 2-inch concrete slab over the polyethylene.

 Best Practice: Moisture problems are best avoided by building non-vented crawlspaces.
 Non-vented systems are described more fully in the Structure Thermal Performance section.
 One source of moisture problems in crawlspaces comes from the combination of moist air and cold temperatures.
 Air in crawlspaces may be moist due to the proximity of soil and air leaks from the house.
 In humid summers, moisture is carried into the crawlspace in the air drawn through traditional wall vents.
 When this warm moist air reaches cooler structural framing, the moisture condenses out and can cause mold and structural problems.
 In winter, cold air is drawn into the crawlspace and does little to dry out crawlspaces, but can lower temperatures, cause condensation and freeze exposed waterpipes.
+A non-vented crawlspace is a more hospitable environment for the air distribution system to operate in.